 Figure 6.2 presents an overview of the procedure to be used for determining and reporting the status of Cospas-Sarsat Ground Segment equipment.
 The figure depicts activities involved for equipment which is operational in either an IOC or FOC status.

-As shown in Figure 6.2, for example, equipment that has been downgraded to a "commissioned, not operational" status will have to undergo some limited retesting prior to reintegration into the System in an FOC status and reported in System documentation as fully operational.
+The status of the equipment will be downgraded to "commissioned, not operational" (CNO) if: